-Code of Ethics Enforcement Process
+Code of Ethics Enforcement Processes

 The Code of Ethics was adopted by the NATIONAL ASSOCIATION OF REALTORS® in 1913 and has been amended throughout the years to accommodate the ever-changing real estate industry.
 The local board professional standards review process is one of the most important benefits of REALTOR® membership.
 Those who pledge to uphold the Code, depend on the association to enforce the Code and educate Board members of their obligations of REALTOR® membership.
 The Cincinnati Area Board of REALTORS® has various options for Code of Ethics enforcement and addressing complaints that may or may not be possible infractions of the Code.

-Ombudsman Program: The Cincinnati Area Board of REALTORS® has implemented an Ombudsman program that can address issues that are generally initiated via email or phone call to the Board, but have not been submitted on the Board’s official ethics complaint form.
+Ombudsman Program: The Cincinnati Area Board of REALTORS® has implemented an Ombudsman program that can address issues which are generally initiated via email or phone call to the Board and may or may not have been submitted on the Board’s official ethics complaint form.

 The Cincinnati Area Board of REALTORS® strives to promote professionalism among its members.
 When a member does not abide by the Code of Ethics, it affects the entire REALTOR® organization.
 If you have any questions regarding the jurisdiction of the Board or the complaint process, call us at (513) 842-3012.